cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

 It's all evaluated client-side, so no server involved.

 In Cryogen you can integrate klipse in your blog with minimal effort.
-You configure the klipse plugin in `config.edn` and set `:klipse` to `true` in the post metadata.
+You configure the klipse plugin in `config.edn` and set `:klipse` to `true` in the post or page metadata.
-Alternatively you can override specific settings in the post metadata by passing a map.
+Alternatively you can override parts of the global configuration by passing a configuration map containing the desired changes to the `:klipse` key in the post/page metadata.

 ## Configuration